Dominican Republic: Religion

 The Catholic Church began to lose its strong dominance in the late 19th century.
 This was due to a lack of funding, priests, and support programs.
-During the same time, Protestant Evangelicalism began to gain a wider support "with their emphasis on personal responsibility and family rejuvenation, economic entrepreneurship, and biblical fundamentalism".
+During the same time, Protestant Evangelicalism began to gain wider support "with their emphasis on personal responsibility and family rejuvenation, economic entrepreneurship, and biblical fundamentalism".
 The Dominican Republic has two Catholic patroness saints: Nuestra Señora de la Altagracia (Our Lady Of High Grace) and Nuestra Señora de las Mercedes (Our Lady Of Mercy).

 The Dominican Republic has historically granted extensive religious freedom.
 According to the United States Department of State, "The constitution specifies that there is no state church and provides for freedom of religion and belief.
 A concordat with the Vatican designates Catholicism as the official religion and extends special privileges to the Catholic Church not granted to other religious groups.
 These include the legal recognition of church law, use of public funds to underwrite some church expenses, and complete exoneration from customs duties."
 In the 1950s restrictions were placed upon churches by the government of Trujillo.
 Letters of protest were sent against the mass arrests of government adversaries.
 Trujillo began a campaign against the Catholic Church and planned to arrest priests and bishops who preached against the government.
 This campaign ended before it was put into place, with his assassination.

 During World War II a group of Jews escaping Nazi Germany fled to the Dominican Republic and founded the city of Sosúa.
 It has remained the center of the Jewish population since.

-20th century immigration
+Immigration in the 20th and 21st centuries

 In the 20th century, many Arabs (from Lebanon, Syria, and Palestine), Japanese, and, to a lesser degree, Koreans settled in the country as agricultural laborers and merchants.
 The Chinese companies found business in telecom, mining, and railroads.
 The Arab community is rising at an increasing rate and is estimated at 80,000.

+Immigrant groups in the country include West Asians—mostly Lebanese, Syrians, and Palestinians; the current president, Luis Abinader, is of Lebanese descent.
+East Asians, Koreans, ethnic Chinese and Japanese, can also be found.
+Europeans are represented mostly by Spanish whites but also with smaller populations of Germans, Italians, French, British, Dutch, Swiss, Russians, and Hungarians.

 In addition, there are descendants of immigrants who came from other Caribbean islands, including St. Kitts and Nevis, Antigua, St. Vincent, Montserrat, Tortola, St. Croix, St. Thomas, and Guadeloupe.
+They are known locally as Cocolos.
 They worked on sugarcane plantations and docks and settled mainly in the cities of San Pedro de Macorís and Puerto Plata.
 Puerto Rican, and to a lesser extent, Cuban immigrants fled to the Dominican Republic from the mid-1800s until about 1940 due to a poor economy and social unrest in their respective home countries.
 Many Puerto Rican immigrants settled in Higüey, among other cities, and quickly assimilated due to similar culture.
 Before and during World War II, 800 Jewish refugees moved to the Dominican Republic.

-Numerous immigrants have come from other Caribbean countries, as the country has offered economic opportunities.
-There is an increasing number of Puerto Rican immigrants, especially in and around Santo Domingo; they are believed to number around 10,000.
-There are many Haitians and Venezuelans living in the Dominican Republic illegally.